fallen-man/Monitoring-Solution/README.md

 you can see the topology of this architecture in extra folder of this repository.

 ## A Better Way
-There is also more fault-tolerant and reliable way to do this scenario: we can distribute kafka cluster on our datacenters which every DC can have 3 kafka nodes including HQ DC. this way, producing and consuming metrics will be faster and more reliable.
+There is also a more fault-tolerant and reliable way to do this scenario: we can distribute kafka cluster on our datacenters which every DC can have 3 kafka nodes including HQ DC. this way, producing and consuming metrics will be faster and more reliable.